fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-07-31】[cloudwego / eino-examples](https://github.com/cloudwego/eino-examples) - Examples and demonstrations for using the Eino framework
+* 【2025-07-31】[envoyproxy / ai\-gateway](https://github.com/envoyproxy/ai-gateway) - Envoy AI Gateway is an open source project for using Envoy Gateway to handle request traffic from application clients to Generative AI services
 * 【2025-07-30】[modelcontextprotocol / go-sdk](https://github.com/modelcontextprotocol/go-sdk) - The official Go SDK for Model Context Protocol servers and clients.
 Maintained in collaboration with Google.
 * 【2025-07-30】[inngest / inngest](https://github.com/inngest/inngest) - The leading workflow orchestration platform  Run stateful step functions and AI workflows on serverless, servers, or the edge
 * 【2025-07-28】[jhaals / yopass](https://github.com/jhaals/yopass) - Secure sharing of secrets, passwords and files